artturimatias/GLAMpipe-docs/pages/01.home/01.terminology/docs.md

 title: Introduction
 ---

-Currently there are lot of tools for data manipulation: One can write scripts, use some spesific libraries like Catmandu, use ETL tools, there is Open Refine and so on.

-!
-How GLAMpipe differs from other tools?
+### How does GLAMpipe differ from other tools?

+There are many tools for data manipulation, and they all do things differently.
+GLAMpipe is created with GLAM data in mind.
+GLAMs are memory institutions – Galleries, Libraries, Archives and Museums – that have collections of items.
 Transformations and processing of GLAM data differs, let's say, from transforming scientific data.
 Typically GLAM data has:

 - multiple values for one field
     - language versions (language codes)